Coaches for all 28 varsity sports at Carolina spend considerable time and resources recruiting students to participate in athletics at the University.

 1.8 Academic Assessment of Student-Athlete Recruits

 At UNC, screening for a possible learning disability does not occur until after a student-athlete has been admitted to the University.
 These screenings may take place during official or unofficial visits, during the summer prior to the first year, or later, depending on each individual student’s situation.
-Screenings during spring visits did not occur in 2014 and 2015.
+Screenings typically occur once a student matriculates.
 (See Process 10.0 Resources for Student-Athletes with Disabilities for more information.)

 1.9 Recruiting Budget